 "..a critic most hates those who excel in the particular department in which he, the critic, has notoriously been defeated.."

-The problem with aging two-dimensional ditty makers who have little in the way of poetic talent and lots in the way of attitude, who fall into safe comfortable numbers as the jolly pit-bull critic sneering at all and sundry - is that eventually they become spent grumps and are put out of their misery when a funnier smarter kinder and more literary learned wit enters the bardic ring, and, playing them at their own game, knocks them satirically out with the first shlap from the heart and soul of the true people of the goddess Art, and that leaves the outcome in no doubt when bodies forth a voice of filliocht from our only loving earthly son of the sacred heart in heaven, mother be the name, filled without and within, by and from, the eternal faery maternal love all purely Her's.
+The problem with aging two-dimensional ditty makers who have little in the way of poetic talent and lots in the way of ivy league bravado and unearned bardic attitude, who fall into safe comfortable corporate numbers as a jolly pit-bull critic sneering at all and sundry - is that eventually they become spent grumps put out of their misery when a funnier smarter kinder and more literary learned wit enters the bardic octagon, and, playing them at their own no holds barred game, knocks them satirically spark out out with the first shlap from the heart and soul of the true people of the goddess Art.

-I have stated before, i am keen to debate Logan, with or without satirical gloves, anywhere online or in print; but i am confident he has not sufficient literary courage to bardically debate because s/he his mind knows one's own is superior in both intellect and artistry than his.
+I have stated before, i am keen to debate Logan, with or without satirical gloves, anywhere online or in print.
+Although i am confident he has not sufficient literary courage to bardically debate because s/he his mind knows one's own is superior in both intellect and artistry.

-The Werking Krap in Shwelly Voice by William Logan.
+The Werking Krap Shlap in Shwelly Voice by William Logan.
 Critic manque, forgettable ditty maker.